What Sets Us Apart

 Broad Perspectives on Complex Issues

-Our courses are instructed by a variety of high impact professors from leading Canadian universities as well as consultants who bring a professional perspective and fresh approach to teaching.
+Our courses are instructed by a mix of high impact professors from leading Canadian universities, local and traditional knowledge holders, and consultants who bring a professional perspective and fresh approach to teaching.

 The Islands are our Classroom

 Our primary classroom is at the Haida Heritage Centre at Ḵay Llnagaay (Sea Lion Town), an award-winning multi-complex comprised of five contemporary cedar longhouses.
 This space includes the Haida Gwaii Museum, a carving shed for local artists, a performance house for community events, a bistro, a gift shop, classrooms, offices, and more.
 While the Haida Heritage Centre is an excellent classroom setting, our programs extend far beyond four walls and deep into the human and ecological communities of Haida Gwaii.
 We integrate frequent and diverse field trips to help ground course content and apply conceptual tools.
 In many ways, the Islands are our living, evolving classroom.

 Our programs blend classroom instruction with opportunities for direct, hands-on learning experiences.
 Experiential education supports personal growth as well as the development of valuable academic and professional skills.

 Through guided critical discussion and reflection, students are encouraged to explore new ways of thinking about and engaging with the world around them.
 Many of our alumni have found their experience to be transformative, inspiring a significant shift in their worldview.

 Commitment to Community